tillbiskup/tiny-webcasts/docs/index.rst

 .. note::

    Interested in a real-world example?
-A (growing) `series of webcasts introducing "Tiny Webcasts" <https://www.till-biskup.de/en/software/webcasts/index#webcasts>`_ created with -- well, you will guess it -- "Tiny Webcasts" is now available.
+A (growing) :doc:`series of webcasts introducing "Tiny Webcasts" <examples>` created with -- well, you will guess it -- "Tiny Webcasts" is now available.

 Features